-What is the Safest Way to Use a Portable Toilet?
+What is the Safest Way to Use Bedside Commode Chairs?

 How Much Does a Bedside Commode Cost?

-Yes, with the correct paperwork, documentation, and an order from your doctor, bedside commodes are a covered item under Medicare.
+Yes, with the correct paperwork, documentation, and an order from your doctor, some of the popular bedside commodes are covered items under Medicare.

 Bedside commodes are sometimes necessary to make life easier.
 They shorten the distance you have to go to use the bathroom.
-So, they might prevent an accident if you are dealing with incontinence as a senior.
-They definitely make your trip to the bathroom shorter.
+So, they might prevent an accident if you can’t walk to the toilet safely or in time.

-Do you have another potty chair that you recommend?
+Do you have another commode chair that you recommend?
 Do you have a question I haven’t answered?
 Tell me about it in the comments below!